-Our gross margin, as a percentage of net sales, decreased to 32.5% in 2007 from 35.4% in 2006.
+Our gross margin, as a percentage of net sales, decreased to 32.3% in the first nine months of fiscal 2007 from 35.5% in 2006.
 The decrease was the result of lower margins in our semiconductor equipment business as a result of a change in product mix as sales of our thermal test handlers declined and burn-in related thermal sub-system products increased.
 Our burn-in related thermal sub-system products have significantly lower gross margins than our thermal test handlers.

-Our gross margin has been impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues and in 2006 higher warranty costs associated with certain test handlers.
+Our gross margin has been impacted by charges to cost of sales related to excess, obsolete and lower of cost or market inventory issues and in the first nine months of fiscal 2006 higher warranty costs associated with certain test handlers.
 We compute the majority of our excess and obsolete inventory reserve requirements using a one-year inventory usage forecast.
-During the first six months of 2007 and 2006, we recorded net charges to cost of sales of approximately \$2.3 million and \$1.1 million, respectively, for excess and obsolete inventory.
+During the first nine months of 2007 and 2006, we recorded net charges to cost of sales of approximately \$3.5 million and \$7.9 million, respectively, for excess and obsolete inventory.
+Approximately \$4.6 million of the charge recorded during the first nine months of fiscal 2006 was a result of a decline in customer forecasts for a burn-in system, acquired from Unisys, which negatively impacted our forecasted inventory usage.